Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 > *4. Select a sufficiently large dataset of a binary classification problem and compare the ROC curve and AUC for **J48** and **NaiveBayes**.*

 We selected the diabetes dataset which consists of 768 samples (500 negative and 268 positive samples).
-We also perform a 50% Stratified Split in order to remain consistent with the previous tasks.
+We also perform a 50% Stratified Split to remain consistent with the previous tasks.

 - **J48**
 ```